coreypobrien/digitial-calendar/README.md

 ## Display Behavior
 - Month navigation uses the arrow buttons next to the month label.
+- Week navigation uses the arrow buttons next to the date range.
-- The display auto-resets to the current day/month after the reset timer (minutes).
+- The display auto-resets to the current day/week/month after the reset timer (minutes).
 - Upcoming shows events for the next 30 days and scrolls when long.
+- Weekly view shows expanded event cards within each day column.
 - Weather includes a 7-day forecast strip (simple badges).

 ## Time Sync